kravietz/ansible-ipsec/README.md

     ipsec_policy: 'use'

-Note that `disable` will only remove the kernel-level IPSec policies, stopping any attempts to establish and require IPSec for the current traffic but IKE configuration will remain in place as no-op.
+The `disable` flag will only remove the kernel-level IPSec policies, stopping any attempts to establish and require IPSec for the current traffic but IKE configuration will remain in place as no-op.

+**Important:** the `use` option should be only used in testing for as long as necessary to confirm your IPSec associations are working correctly.
+Specifically, `use` does **not** guarantee that kernel will *always* apply IPSec so you may see unencrypted traffic with this option even if IPSec can be established.

 ### Keying method
 * `ike` is the preferred keying mode with IKE daemon managing keys and refreshing them at proper